unibuc-cs/software-engineering-product-sutdaun/README.md

   For our backlog, we used Github Issues and Jira.
 To access it on Jira, click [here](https://raducordunianu02.atlassian.net/jira/software/projects/SCRUM/boards/1) and you have to log in and have permission to our project.

 ## Design | Architectural Description

++ ### Synthesis

+Heist Master is a single-player, first-person shooter where the player takes up the role of a thief participating in a robbery.
+The game requires a combination of stealth, strategy, and fighting techniques to evade the guards and steal the money.
+The player can choose to either shoot the guards or silently stab them if they remain unnoticed, all while looting the money hidden along the way.
+The game ends with the discovery of the secret safe and the successful escape back to the vehicle.

 + ### Diagrams
   - UML Diagram
       ```mermaid